airbytehq/airbyte/docs/integrations/sources/mongodb.md

 # Mongodb

-The MongoDB source supports Full Refresh only.
+The MongoDB source supports Full Refresh and Incremental sync strategies.

 ## Resulting schema
 MongoDB does not have anything like table definition, thus we have to define column types from actual attributes and their values.
 The discover phase has two steps: